ileskaa/ileskaa/README.md

 ## VBA
 In the context of my work as internal auditor in the financial sector, I've written many macros, including the following:
 - folder drilldowns
+   - e.g., a macro to automatically fill a workbook based on 500 job descriptions
 - automatically converting .msg files to pdf files
-- fusioning hundreds of files classed by date into a single document to allow data analysis
+- fusioning hundreds of files classed by date into a single document in order to perform data analysis
 - converting PDF files to .docx, and then extracting tabular data
 - updating Excel workbooks based on CSV files